Ancillary Claim – Recover Assets Seized for Criminal Forfeiture

 The rules authorizing the court to enter the preliminary order of forfeiture are described in Rule 32.2(b)(2).
 The procedures governing the ancillary proceeding for third parties are outlined in 21 U.S.C. § 853(n) and Fed.
 R. Crim.
 P. 32.2(c).

-If the third party files a valid claim, the court will schedule a hearing during which the burden of proof is on the third party to demonstrate that they fall within one of two categories of third-party claimants.
+When the third party manages to file a valid claim on time, the court will schedule a hearing during which the burden of proof is on the third party to demonstrate that they fall within one of two categories of third-party claimants.

 The Burden on the Third Party During the Ancillary Proceeding

-To succeed, third parties must prove by a preponderance of the evidence that either:
+To succeed at the ancillary proceeding, third parties must prove by a preponderance of the evidence that either they:

 21 U.S.C. § 853(n)(6)(B).